SUBJECTS

 Middle of Paper

 .... its love will never stop pursuit and will never fade away or leave.
 He is probably describing a love relationship between a man and woman who seem as if they have just met each other, because they are so happy.
 Another point he tries to contemplate is that the urn speaks to our present condition, but it has spoken so to all men since its creation and will continue to speak when we are gone to all who come after us, to those who will exist.
 In stanza four it's kind of a religious procession.
-The scene seems to be clear, but Keats askes about th ....
+The scene seems to be clear, but Keats askes about the "litt ....

 Words: 731 Pages: 3 Register To View Full Essay